IntroCSCI/colorvisionproject-GabrielDelich/README.md

 ### Console Input and Output

-We prompt the user to enter in a file name which then opens up the file and outputs all the data that has 'color' within the file
+We prompt the user to enter in a file name which then opens up the file and counts all the data that has 'color' within the file

 ### Decisions